MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 <!-- Inspect tool: Accessibility section of overlay -->
 ## Check individual elements for text contrast, screen reader text, and keyboard support

-1. If it isn't open, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.

 1. Select the **Inspect** \(![Inspect](../media/inspect-icon.msft.png)\) tool icon in the top-left corner of DevTools so that the icon is highlighted (blue).